The-going/evlproject/content/dovetail/porting/timer.md

 interrupt handler:

-- A real/original device (such as the ARM global timer in this example) is switched to _detached_ mode when the proxy tick driver hands it over to the autonomous core.
-Therefore, the ARM global timer state is always _detached_ from the standpoint of the kernel when proxied, never _oneshot_.
+- A real/original device (such as the ARM global timer in this example) is switched to _reserved_ mode when the proxy tick driver hands it over to the autonomous core, which is similar to the _detached_ mode in effect.
+Therefore, the ARM global timer state is always _reserved_ from the standpoint of the kernel when proxied, never _oneshot_.
 For this reason, `clockevent_state_oneshot()` would always lead to _false_ in this case.

 - However, since a real device controlled by the proxy for receiving out-of-band events has to be driven in one-shot mode under the hood,